What Is a Co-op?

 - More than 2 out of 3 Canadians agree that co-ops are a trusted place to do business.

-- Co-operatives are part of the Social Economy.
+- Co-operatives are part of the Social Economy, and most co-ops are considered social enterprises.
 Get more information on co-ops and the social economy from the downloads link at right.

 Download the Ontario Co-ops facts and stats FactSheet (What is a Co-op) from the "Downloads" section at right to learn more.